merraysy/the-wheres/README.md

 ## Challenges faced

-Most challenges I faced were related to Graphql, as somebody who never used Graphql, it was a bit challenging to be get up and running with writing queries and stuff, things got smoother when I discovered [apollographql/apollo-client](https://github.com/apollographql/apollo-client) though.
+Most challenges I faced were related to Graphql, as somebody who never used Graphql, it was a bit challenging to get up and running with writing queries and stuff, things got smoother when I discovered [apollographql/apollo-client](https://github.com/apollographql/apollo-client) though.

-More challenges also related to Graphql, is when I tried to filter/sort the data, I finally discovered that the API I used haven't all filtering/sorting params set for my use cases...
+More challenges also related to Graphql, is when I tried to filter/sort the data, I finally discovered that the API I used did't have all the filtering/sorting params I set for my use cases...

 ## If I had more time

 - I like organized code, I would install more tools to clean up imports (sort them), clean up long lines without using `prettier` (long story) and use .env files
 - I would structure the API related code a bit differently
 - Routes also need improvements
-- styling also needs more care
+- Styling also needs more care

-Well for a project made in a day or so, of course everyting seems to lack something...
+Well, for a project made in a day or so, of course everyting seems to lack something...